illinois-cs415/illinois-cs415.github.io/Rescources.md

 # Where Can I Find a Computer Running Unreal Engine?

-You have two options on the University of Illinois campus: the Grainger Library Idea Lab and the Immersive Computing Lab in 1104 NCSA.
+You have several options on the University of Illinois campus, as detailed below.
-**In both cases you need to be sure to save your code to a cloud-based repo or some other storage...do not expect that the computers will retain your work after you leave.**
+**In all cases you need to be sure to save your code to a cloud-based repo or some other storage...do not expect that the computers will retain your work after you leave.**

+## The Armory Lab
+**Location: 505 E. Armory Ave.
+Room 329**
+**After October 1 (or thereabouts) it will move to its permanent space in Armory 146** **Hours: M-Th 8:00am - 9:00pm, Friday 8:00am - 6:00pm, Su 1:00pm - 9:00pm**
+**Equipment:**
+Precision 3680 Tower CTO Base
+Intel® Core™ i9 14th Gen 14900K
+NVIDIA GeForce RTX 4070, 12GB GDDR6X, HDMI, 3 DP

+## Siebel Center for Design Lab
+**Location: Room 0060**
+**Hours: 5pm to 10pm Sunday through Thursday** **Equipment:**
+Precision 3680 Tower CTO Base
+Intel® Core™ i9 14th Gen 14900K
+NVIDIA GeForce RTX 4070, 12GB GDDR6X, HDMI, 3 DP

-### Immersive Computing Lab: Room 1104 NCSA
+## Immersive Computing Lab: Room 1104 NCSA

 **This lab will be available starting in Week 2 of the course.
 To gain access you will need to register with NCSA.
 Details of how to do this will be posted on CampusWire at the start of Week 2**